jasperanders/Bachelorthesis/Thesis/md/thesis.md

 It is not supprising that handeling large amounts of paper results in logistics overhead.
 Removing the paper, subsequentially removes much of the logistics overhead.
 In an e-exam all of the exam data is digital.
 There is no printing, since exams are directly transferred to the students device.
 Further stundets answers can automatically be retrieved after the exam is over.
 Exam answers are digitally available.
 Some, such as multiple choice questions can be automatically evaluated.
 The correction of the remaining answers is no longer bound to a certain site but can be done remotely.
 Exam results and feedback could be directly issued to the students.
 Thus, revision could also be realized decentrally.
 The digital exam data can then be easly archived.

 This comparison illustrates the advantage of e-exams with regard to logistics.
 Not only is there less movement of employees but more importantly there is no movement of physical paper.
 Further we find advantages in the digital archiving.
-Data can be stored space efficiantly with no need for large archives.
-Adding archives are much saver as redundant backups are a feasable and cheap possibilit.
+Data can be stored space efficiantly with no need for large physical archives.
+Adding, archives are much saver as redundant backups are feasable and cheap.

 ## The hassel of handwriting